-Last updated on June 5th, 2021 at 03:22 pm
+Last updated on September 6th, 2021 at 09:02 am

-I’ve been a frequent visitor to Key Largo, Islamorada and Key West for more than 30 years, but until I visited the Florida Keys in a sailboat, Marathon was a place to drive through as quickly as possible before crossing the Seven-Mile Bridge and sliding into whatever fun awaited in Key West.
+I’ve been a frequent visitor to Key Largo, Islamorada and Key West for more than 30 years, but until I visited the Florida Keys in a sailboat, looking for things to do in Marathon was never a thought.

 Marathon is the third most-populated community in the Keys, but it doesn’t look like much from the road.
 A few low strips of shops, Publix, Walgreens, Home Depot, a lot of concrete block.

 At $22 per night, you can’t beat the price for a safe place to tie up, get a hot shower, receive mail and do laundry, as we have done on several visits in our Catalina sailboat, Sonas.

 Boaters wishing to rent a dock have plenty of other places to choose from, including the members-only Marathon Yacht Club and slightly upscale Faro Blanco Resort on the bayside, the Marathon Marina at the entrance to Boot Key Harbor, and Skipjack Marina, tucked into the northeastern end of the harbor past the mooring field.